-- CalGETS trains, authorizes, provides clinical guidance, and oversees 211 licensed mental health providers (who have an average of 6.5 years of experience treating gambling), as well as 6 treatment programs, all engaged in delivering evidenced-based treatment to problem gamblers and affected individuals. - Treatment services are available in 31 languages/dialects.
+- CalGETS trains, authorizes, provides clinical guidance, and oversees 190 licensed mental health providers (who have an average of 7.4 years of experience treating gambling), as well as 6 treatment programs, all engaged in delivering evidenced-based treatment to problem gamblers and affected individuals. - Treatment services are available in English, Spanish, Mandarin simplified, Vietnamese and 27 other languages/dialects.

-COVID-19 IMPACT ON CALGETS SERVICE DELIVERY
+COVID-19 IMPACT ON CalGETS SERVICE DELIVERY

-- COVID-19 shelter-in-place and similar directives resulted in a reduction in intakes during the last three months of FY 2019-20.
+- COVID-19 shelter-in-place and similar directives resulted in a reduction in intakes during FY 2020-21.
 CalGETS RTP programs temporarily halted new admissions to the programs, but continued to treat clients already receiving services. - To address these issues, CalGETS/OPG approved telehealth services via telephone for all treatment types.
 CalGETS/OPG also approved requests (with clinical justification) for additional blocks of treatment.
+In December 2020 secure web-cam telehealth services were approved for providers of all treatment types.

-CalGETS TREATMENT OUTCOMES (2019-20)
+CalGETS TREATMENT OUTCOMES (2020-21)